zlzlzlzlzl17/e2ee-chat-template/README.md

 The template has not been fully end-to-end tested after the cleanup process.
 It should be treated as a reference implementation or starter project, not as a production-ready application.

 Before using it for a real deployment, review the code, replace all configuration values, set up your own Firebase/FCM and signing keys, and test the backend and Android app in your own environment.
+And any review or criticism is welcome.

 ## Important Warnings